MC-Meesh/predicting-energy-consumption/README.md

     -save_model SAVE_MODEL Flag to enable saving the model to a specified folder name
 ```

-An example would be: `python3 main.py data\household_power_consumption.txt -lag 3 -show_data` which would create 3 lag features for each input featue, as well as print data in the CLI and safe detail plots.
+An example would be: `python3 main.py data\household_power_consumption.txt -show_data -eda -lag 3` which would read the data from *data\household_power_consumption.txt*, perform some eda on the raw data, print data in the CLI and save detail plots to **outputs/**, and create 3 lag features for each input featue to feed into the LSTM.